Hanjunmin/LSGvar/README.md

 Input Files:
   -r REF, --ref REF     Reference genome for variants calling -q1 HAP1, --hap1 HAP1
-                        One query genome (Which is one haplotype of one species genome) -q2 HAP2, --hap2 HAP2
+                        One query genome (Which is one haplotype of one species genome and needs to be scaffolded to chromosome level using RagTag to ensure better genome quality for more reliable variant calling results.)
+  -q2 HAP2, --hap2 HAP2
-                        Another query genome (Which is another haplotype of the species genome) -p1 PAF1, --paf1 PAF1
+                        Another query genome (Which is another haplotype of the species genome and needs to be scaffolded to chromosome level using RagTag to ensure better genome quality for more reliable variant calling results.)
+  -p1 PAF1, --paf1 PAF1
-                        Alignment of hap1 (Which contains the CIGAR infomation) -p2 PAF2, --paf2 PAF2
+                        Alignment of haplotype1 (Which contains the CIGAR infomation) [Recommend mapping tool: minimap2].
+  -p2 PAF2, --paf2 PAF2
-                        Alignment for hap2 (Which contains the CIGAR infomation) -cp1 PAIRS1, --pairs1 PAIRS1
+                        Alignment for haplotype2 (Which contains the CIGAR infomation) [Recommend mapping tool: minimap2].
+  -cp1 PAIRS1, --pairs1 PAIRS1
-                        Chromsome pairs of query genome (hap1) and reference -cp2 PAIRS2, --pairs2 PAIRS2
+                        Homologous chromsome pairs of query genome (hap1) and reference.
+  -cp2 PAIRS2, --pairs2 PAIRS2
-                        Chromsome pairs of query genome (hap2) and reference -c CLUSTER, --cluster CLUSTER
+                        Homologous chromsome pairs of query genome (hap2) and reference.
+  -c CLUSTER, --cluster CLUSTER
-                        Clustering parameter for filtering, where a smaller value results in a stricter filter [200000] -d DELLENGTH, --dellength DELLENGTH
+                        Clustering parameter for filtering chaos alignments, where a smaller value results in a stricter filter
+                        [200000].
+  -dl DELLENGTH, --dellength DELLENGTH
-                        A desired deletion length for alignments, where a larger value enforces a stricter filter [300000] -i INVCLUSTER, --invcluster INVCLUSTER
+                        A desired deletion length for alignments, where a larger value enforces a stricter filter [300000].
+  -inv INVCLUSTER, --invcluster INVCLUSTER
-                        Clustering parameter for inversion calling [700000] -cen CENTROMERE, --centromere CENTROMERE
+                        Clustering parameter for inversion calling [700000].
+  -cen CENTROMERE, --centromere CENTROMERE
-                        A centromere file which is used to filter out the alignment of complex regions that may not be well aligned [False]
+                        A centromere file which is used to filter out the alignment of complex regions that may not be well aligned
+                        [False].
   -telo TELOMERE, --telomere TELOMERE
-                        A telomere file which is used to filter out the alignment of complex regions that may not be well aligned [False]
+                        A telomere file which is used to filter out the alignment of complex regions that may not be well aligned
+                        [False].
   -m {ctn,cts}, --mode {ctn,cts}
-                        Analysis mode: ctn (do not remove centromere and telomere alignments) or cts (remove) [ctn]
+                        Analysis mode: ctn (do not remove centromere and telomere alignments) or cts (remove) [ctn].
+  -d DISTANCE, --distance DISTANCE
+                        Parameters used to identify INS and DEL: Variations where the distance between the start and end positions of the REF or QUERY is less than (or equal with) d will be identified as SVs.
+A lower value indicates stricter criteria for SV identification [0bp].
+  -t THREADS, --threads THREADS
+                        Multi threads for inversion re-identification from SDR.
+  -k CHUNK_SIZE, --chunk_size CHUNK_SIZE
+                        Process line of each thread in inversion re-identification.
+  -s SAMPLE_NAME, --sample_name SAMPLE_NAME
+                        Sample name used to generate vcf.

 Additional arguments:
-  -vt VARIANT, --variant VARIANT
-                        Comma-separated variant types to generate final result (default: all).
-Options: snv, ins, del, inv, trans, sdr, dup, highdup
-  --nosnv               Params for skipping SNV/Indel identification and merge
+  -mdist MAX_DISTANCE, --max_distance MAX_DISTANCE
+                        Max reference distance for two allele to merge [500bp].
+  -sdist SMALL_DISTANCE, --small_distance SMALL_DISTANCE
+                        Max reference distance for SSV (small variants) merge [10bp].
+  -sim SIMILARITY_THRESHOLD, --similarity_threshold SIMILARITY_THRESHOLD
+                        The similarity of variants, used to merge the variants of two haplotypes [0.8].
 ```

 ## Usage
+### About query genome
+The scaffold assembly may contain chromosomes that have over 50% aligned in reverse orientation compared to the reference genome.
+The script ``LSGvar/scripts/rc_chrom.sh`` automatically detects such cases by analyzing alignment data (in paf format) generated from Minimap2.
+We recommend that you first align the query genome to the reference genome to check for this situation, and then perform reverse complementation to identify more accurate inversions.

+### Test
 The test data is in ``${Tool_dir}/examples/``

 The ``genome/`` folder contains three zipped sample genomic data, namely the chromosome 21 of chimpanzees (two haplotypes) and human: